 - Two-layers: Two-layer tents have an inner vestibule and a rain fly which goes over them.
 These are much more reliable against rain.
 The downside is that they are heavier and take longer to set up than 1-layer tents.

 - High-denier floor: The floor is where most tents have problems with water leakage.
 To prevent this, quality tents have floors made out of a thicker material.
 The floor material should extend up against the wall of the tent to prevent flooding.

 Single Wall vs. Double Wall Tents

-If you are looking for a standard camping or backpacking tent as your survival tent (as opposed to a tarp or tube tent), then one of the first features to look at is whether you want it to be single or double wall.
+If you are looking for a standard camping or backpacking tent as your survival tent, then one of the first features to look at is whether you want it to be single or double wall.
 The extra wall of a double tent is called a “rain fly.”

 I personally prefer double wall tents.
 While they do add more weight and bulk, they are much more reliable against rain.

 They also trap body heat better while still allowing for venting so condensation doesn’t build up.

 - Faster setup